Drug data last refreshed 8h ago · AI intelligence enriched 1w ago

-ALDOMET (methyldopate hydrochloride) is an injectable antihypertensive agent approved in 1962 that acts as a centrally-acting alpha-2 adrenergic agonist to reduce blood pressure.
-It is used for acute hypertensive episodes and hypertensive crisis management in hospital and clinical settings.
-The drug works by inhibiting norepinephrine synthesis and reducing sympathetic nervous system activity.
+ALDOMET (methyldopate hydrochloride) is an injectable antihypertensive agent approved in 1962 that works as a centrally-acting alpha-2 adrenergic agonist to reduce blood pressure.
+It is used for acute hypertensive episodes and hypertensive emergencies when oral therapy is not feasible.
+The drug has been a foundational treatment in emergency medicine for over 60 years.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.